sodadata/soda-core/docs/installation.md

 # Installation

-The simplest way to use soda-sql is to use the CLI.
-This section explains how to install the `soda` command line tool.
+The simplest way to use soda-sql is by using the CLI.
+This section guides you through the installation steps required to get the `soda` command up and running.

-The more advance way to use soda-sql is to use the Python programmatic interface.
-TODO add a link
+> Alternatively you can use the Python Programmatic Interface, which provides you with a more advance way of using soda-sql.
+Documentation for this is on its way, but in the meantime you can checkout the soda-sql [repository on Github](https://github.com/sodadata/soda-sql/).

 ## Requirements

-The soda CLI requires the following packages to be installed on your system:
+The soda-sql CLI requires the following dependencies to be installed on your system:
-- Python 3.7+
+- Python >=3.7 <3.9
 - postgresql-libs (`libpq-dev` in Debian/Ubuntu, `libpq-devel` in CentOS, `postgresql` on MacOSX)
 - _Linux only:_ `libssl-dev` and `libffi-dev` (`libffi-devel` and `openssl-devel` in CentOS)